-As a non-departmental public body NEST Corporation is accountable to Parliament through the Department for Work and Pensions but is generally independent of government in its day-to-day decisions.
+Nest Corporation is the Trustee of Nest.
+It was established by legislation as a public corporation to run the Nest pension scheme.
+Nest Corporation is accountable to Parliament through the Department for Work and Pensions but is generally independent of government in its day-to-day decisions.